Noah (band): 2004–2005: Bintang di Surga and OST Alexandria

-2006–2009: Andika and Indra departure, Hari yang Cerah, and Sebuah Nama, Sebuah Cerita
+2006–2009: Andika's and Indra's departures, Hari yang Cerah, and Sebuah Nama, Sebuah Cerita

 In November 2006, Andika and Indra split with the rest of the band, with both sides citing musical differences and lacking contributions from both of them leading to dismissal.
 According to Ariel, there were problems since the making of their first album.
 Indra had also just lost his child.
 Following Andika and Indra's dismissal, Andika's mother was disinclined if the remaining members were still known as Peterpan and Andika set the plan to threaten the band if Peterpan's name didn't retire.
 Andika and Indra later formed a new band named The Titans, and signed with international label EMI Music Indonesia, releasing a self-titled album and a single, "Rasa Ini".

 In 2007, the remaining members of Peterpan released their third studio album, Hari Yang Cerah.
 This album produced other popular hits like "Menghapus Jejakmu", "Di Balik Awan", "Hari Yang Cerah Untuk Jiwa Yang Sepi", "Sally Sendiri", and "Cobalah Mengerti".
 The band also held an album's release concert which also aired simultaneously by six national TV stations, also live in Bandung, but at Gasibu this time.
 In 2018, the single "Menghapus Jejakmu" became the subject of public discussion after there was an element of similarity in the new song released by Korean Boyband iKon "Love Scenario".
 Although they have similarities, the meanings of the two songs are different.

 In September 2007, they took part in the Asia "Song Festival" in South Korea as representatives from Indonesia.

 The agreement under which Andika and Indra left the band allowed the remaining members to continue using the name Peterpan through the end of 2008.
 In early 2008, the band announced that they would be changing their name, stating that their 2008 compilation album, Sebuah Nama Sebuah Cerita, would be their last under the name Peterpan.
 The album mostly consists of popular hits from the band's history, with four new songs: "Walau Habis Terang", "Kisah Cintaku" (a cover of Chrisye's song), "Dilema Besar", and "Tak Ada Yang Abadi".
 In the same year, David Kurnia Albert joined Peterpan as a permanent member after replacing Andika as an additional keyboardist a year later.